ajay-navodayan/Feedback_management_system/README.md

 ### Student Portal

 - Students can log in using their Google accounts from sitare id only.
-- They can view their courses and submit feedback on Saturdays.
+- They can view their courses dynamically and submit feedback on Saturday only.
-- Students can view past feedback submissions.
+- Students can view past feedback submissions on rest of the day.

 ### Teacher Portal